Right Arrow

 The Hazard:

 A warehouse picker grabs a heavy box off a high shelf, twisting awkwardly to place it on a cart.
 In a rush to meet a tight deadline, he ignores proper form and feels a sharp pain in his back.
-Overexertion in a single lift is the leading reported cause of MSDs in logistics.
+Overexertion in a single lift is a frequently reported cause of MSDs in logistics.

 • Manual lifting training during onboarding